PHRABAL/DRL-Reacher/report.md

 ## Deep Reinforcement Learning - Reacher Continuous Control

 ### Model Architecture
-The Udacity provided DDPG code in PyTorch was used and adapted for this environment.
+The Udacity provided DDPG code in PyTorch was used and adapted for this 20 agent (version 2) environment.

 I used two deep neural networks (actor-critic), each with two hidden layers of 256-128 nodes, with ReLU activation functions on the hidden layers and tanh on the output layers.
 As discussed in the Readme overview, I used shallower DNNs than the DDPG paper.
 This produced superior performance compared to Udacity's baseline attempt.